dtinsley333/.NET-Core-View-Component-Example/README.md

  ```

-7. Add the following to the view where you want the component to display
+7.Add the following to the view where you want the component to display

  ```
   @Component.Invoke("LatestFileInfo")